DJBrohawk/GT7-Randomizer/ReadMe.txt

 5) Race Type - Randomizes whether it will be a standard lap race or an endurance race

 6) Weather - Randomizes which of the starting weather options you choose.
-This doesn't take into account the custom weather feature.
+This doesn't take into account the custom weather feature that lets you pick weather for various parts of the race.
+Too much of a headache, sorry

 7) Fuel/Tire Wear - Randomizes the fuel and tire wear together.
 If you don't want one or the other randomized, set the "Max # of" counter for that particular one to 0.
 Note that it is possible for fuel and tire wear to randomly be set to "Off" in addition to a random value within the bounds of what you set.